tarun-bisht/tarun-bisht.github.io/_posts/2020-12-28-neural-style-transfer-part-1-introduction.md

 style_img_path = "vassily_kandinsky.jpg"
 {% endhighlight %}

-We start by defining path to our style and content images.
-We are using starry image painting as content image and vassily kandinsky painting as style.
+We start by defining the path to our style and content images.
+We are using starry image painting as a content image and Vassily Kandinsky painting as style.

 {% highlight python linenos %}